kanzitelli/rnn-starter/README.md

 #### Useful services/methods

-- `navigation` - a service where some of navigation configuration takes place in (such as default options).
+- `nav` - a service where some of navigation configuration takes place in (such as default options).
 - `translate` - a service that brings an easy integration of localization for an app by using [i18n-js](https://github.com/fnando/i18n-js) and [expo-localization](https://github.com/expo/expo/tree/master/packages/expo-localization).
 - `api` - a service where API-related methods are located.
 - `onStart` - a service where you can write your own logic when app is launched.
 For example, you can increment number of `appLaunches` there.